-The Northeastern University Graduate Catalog contains the university’s primary statements about these academic programs and degree requirements, as authorized by the president or the Board of Trustees.
-For information about other academic policies and procedures; student responsibilities; student academic and cocurricular life; faculty rights and responsibilities; or general personnel policies, benefits, and services, please refer to the Cooperative Education Student Handbook, Faculty Handbook, and related procedural guides, as appropriate.
+The Northeastern University Catalog contains the university’s primary statements about approved academic programs and degree requirements, as authorized by the president or the Board of Trustees.

-Accreditation.
-Northeastern University is accredited by the New England Association of Schools and Colleges, Inc.
+Northeastern University is accredited by the New England Commission of Higher Education, Inc.

 Northeastern University reserves the sole right to promulgate and change rules and regulations and to make changes of any nature in its program; calendar; admissions policies, procedures, and standards; degree requirements; fees; and academic schedule whenever necessary or desirable, including, without limitation, changes in course content and class schedule, the cancellation of scheduled classes and other academic activities, and the substitution of alternatives for scheduled classes and other academic activities.
 In any such case, the university will give whatever notice is reasonably practical.